Classical mechanics: By region of application

+Description of objects and their motion

+Classical mechanics models real-world objects as point particles, that is, objects with negligible size.
+Classical mechanics describes the motions of extended non-pointlike objects by considering these objects to be aggregates of rigidly connected particles.

+In the Newtonian form of classical mechanics the motion of a point particle is determined by a small number of parameters: its position, mass, and the forces applied to it.
+Euler's laws provide extensions to Newton's laws in this area.
+The concepts of angular momentum rely on the same calculus used to describe one-dimensional motion.
+The rocket equation extends the notion of rate of change of an object's momentum to include the effects of an object "losing mass".
+(These generalizations/extensions are derived from Newton's laws, say, by decomposing a solid body into a collection of points.)

 In reality, the kind of objects that classical mechanics can describe always have a non-zero size.
 (The behavior of very small particles, such as the electron, is more accurately described by quantum mechanics.)
 Objects with non-zero size have more complicated behavior than hypothetical point particles, because of the additional degrees of freedom, e.g., a baseball can spin while it is moving.
 However, the results for point particles can be used to study such objects by treating them as composite objects, made of a large number of collectively acting point particles.
 The center of mass of a composite object behaves like a point particle.

-Classical mechanics uses common sense notions of how matter and forces exist and interact.
-It assumes that matter and energy have definite, knowable attributes such as location in space and speed.
+Classical mechanics assumes that matter and energy have definite, knowable attributes such as location in space and speed.
 Non-relativistic mechanics also assumes that forces act instantaneously (see also Action at a distance).

-Position and its derivatives
+Kinematics

 The position of a point particle is defined in relation to a coordinate system centered on an arbitrary fixed reference point in space called the origin O. A simple coordinate system might describe the position of a particle P with a vector notated by an arrow labeled r that points from the origin O to point P. In general, the point particle does not need to be stationary relative to O. In cases where P is moving relative to O, r is defined as a function of t, time.
 In pre-Einstein relativity (known as Galilean relativity), time is considered an absolute, i.e., the time interval that is observed to elapse between any given pair of events is the same for all observers.
 In addition to relying on absolute time, classical mechanics assumes Euclidean geometry for the structure of space.